 Allion Labs / Cache Her

 As wireless network technologies thrive, most smartphones, computers, tablets, and IoT devices are able to connect to the Internet.
-According to Cisco Annual Internet Report (2018-2023) White Paper, there will be 3.6 networked devices per capita by 2023, up from 2.4 networked devices per capita in 2018.
+According to the Cisco Annual Internet Report (2018-2023) White Paper, there will be 3.6 networked devices per capita by 2023, up from 2.4 networked devices per capita in 2018.
 This means that for a family of four, there can be 14.4 (or more) devices sharing the same home network at the same time.
 In addition, video streaming, online gaming, and many more applications use a lot of bandwidth.
-How do we make sure that the quality of Internet won’t get affected as more devices join the wireless network?
+How do we make sure that the connection quality won’t be affected as more devices join the wireless network?

 5 Key Elements of Solving Wireless Performance Problems

 Allion has been developing a wide variety of wireless performance and quality testing solutions for decades.
 Here, we introduce 5 key elements in our wireless performance test solutions and show real-world test results of throughput, latency, and packet error rate.

 1. Multi-device Testing

 Different networked devices support different wireless frequencies (2.4 GHz/ 5 GHz), standards (a/b/g/n/ac/ax), or security modes (WPA2/WPA/WEP/OPEN).
 If a wireless capable device (such as a router or a modem) happens to be defective, it is highly likely to stop delivering Wi-Fi to the end devices when they join the wireless network all at once.
 Although the number of connected devices is far less than the practical maximum, some devices are simply unable to connect to the router.
 What’s worse, the Internet connection might keep dropping for no apparent reason.